 - One-quarter loans are disbursed in two payments, one at the beginning of the quarter and one at the midpoint.

 While you are at least half time (taking 6 or more credits), you can receive an in-school deferment on your existing Stafford Loans.
 You will not be required to make any principal or interest payments while you are enrolled at least half time in school.
 SPSCC will automatically report your enrollment information on the 10th day of the quarter to the National Student Loan Clearinghouse.

 When you graduate or cease to be enrolled at least half time at SPSCC, you must complete Stafford Loan Exit Counseling.
 This will review the terms and conditions of your loan, provide an overview of the repayment process, and give details about available repayment options.
 You can fulfill this requirement by visiting studentloans.gov and following the links to Exit Counseling.

 SPSCC has partnered with Solutions at ECMC a non-profit organization dedicated to helping students manage their educational loans.
 Their resources are available to you free of charge.
 To contact a Solutions Student Loan Repayment Advisor, email ECMC Solutions or call 1-877-331-3262.

 Steps to Apply for Direct Federal Stafford Loans

-Once you have been awarded, you can view award information in the FAM Student Portal.
+Once you have been awarded, you can view award information and accept your award in ctcLink.